 60% of people in the UK don’t have a will.
-This means that if they die, the state will determine how their assets will be split up.
+This means that if they die, the state will determine how their money and assets will be split up among the family.
 This is not what most people would want, yet the 60% finding is consistent over time.
 Why should this be?
 Some of the reasons given are:

 - They don’t believe they need a will

 - They don’t want to discuss financial details with a stranger

 But this result should not be that puzzling when you recognise that writing a will is not just an exercise in paperwork and listing assets.
 It’s far more challenging than that.
 As well as dealing with questions of your mortality, writing a will needs you to look at yourself, your life and your family – what you have achieved, and what you want to pass on.
 It needs you to think about money and, possibly, how to communicate about money with the next generation.
 This is really hard for us because as a society we don’t really talk about money at a personal level.
 And so, for financial service professionals Wealth Transfer and Wealth Planning are treated as technical challenges, to be solved with wills, structures and tax planning.
 But not talking about money with the next generation, how we feel about it, how it makes us feel, what is important to us, will lead to problems.
 Not just because of not having a will, but also for ourselves as parents trying to raise financially capable children.
 Inadequate communication and inappropriate messaging in families are two of the main reasons why a lot of wealth doesn’t last more than three generations.
 We need to talk about money but we don’t know how to.